zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/gke/_index.md

 ---
-title: Create Arm based GKE cluster on GCP
+title: Create an Arm based Kubernetes cluster on Google Cloud

 description: Learn how to deploy Arm based GKE using terraform.

 minutes_to_complete: 60

-who_is_this_for: Anyone who wants to deploy an Arm based GKE cluster
+who_is_this_for: This is an introductory topic for software developers who want to deploy an Arm based Kubernetes cluster using Google Kubernetes Engine (GKE).

 learning_objectives:
-    - Automate Arm GKE cluster creation using Terraform
+    - Automate the deployment of an Arm GKE cluster using Terraform

 prerequisites:
-    - Google Cloud account
+    - A Google Cloud account
-    - Terraform
-    - gcloud SDK
-    - kubectl
+    - A computer with the following tools installed`:` Terraform, Google Cloud CLI (gcloud), Kubernetes CLI (kubectl)

 author_primary: Jason Andrews